stephanieleroux/ABL4SI/myjournal.md

 # My journal

+## 2023-07-21/24
+* Re-do tests with ORCA2.
+Objectives are to set version to 4.2.1 and to try the forcing files from GS.

 ## 2023-05-31
 * Emails with GS.
 Got forcing files.
 Additional info about how these forcing files are made.